Did the other quote include unit testing?

 As the owner of new software you are unlikely to have deep technical knowledge.
 A well unit tested codebase provides some peace of mind that the code base has some quality and is far more likely to cope with ongoing modification.

-Mobas is a creative, digital agency based in Cambridge, offering a number of lasting web solutions from responsive web design, digital consultancy and search engine optimisation.
+Mobas is the transformation agency based in Cambridge, offering a number of lasting web solutions from responsive web design, digital consultancy and search engine optimisation.
 If you hold responsibility for business critical systems and are interested in more information, contact us today.